 Introduction

 What exactly is a family bond?
-At its core, it’s the glue that holds a family together, the invisible thread that weaves through the lives of its members, connecting them in profound ways.
+At its core, its the glue that holds a family together, the invisible thread that weaves through the lives of its members, connecting them in profound ways.

 Types of Family Bonds